 Power reserve: 80 hours

-Movement decoration: Skeletonized oscillating weight with Hamilton logo, perlage on bridges and balance cock
+Movement decoration: Skeletonized oscillating weight with Hamilton logo, circular-graining finish on bridges, and the balance cock

 Functions: Hours, minutes, seconds, date, day

 Numerals: Arabic 12